 If your new game has just arrived in the mail, you’re probably dying to play it.
 You set up your space with multiple monitors, a solid mouse, and, hopefully, a great gaming keyboard.

 Some keyboards are simply better than others when it comes to gaming.
 Our favorite, the , feels great under the fingers for the most prolonged gaming sessions.
-Others like the Corsair K63 and Logitech G Pro boast unique features that are hard to pass on.
+Others, like the Corsair K63 and Logitech G Pro, boast unique features that are hard to pass up.